unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 A tek weapon's properties and powers are suppressed if it is used against a target in the sphere or wielded by an attacker in the sphere.
 If a tek weapon or a piece of tek ammunition fully leaves the sphere (for example, if you fire a tek bullet or throw a tek Pulse Dagger at a target outside the sphere), the tek of the item ceases to be suppressed as soon as it exits.

-**_Tek Travel._** Teleportation and planar travel fail to work in the sphere, whether the sphere is the destination or the departure point for such tek travel.
+**_Teleportation._** Teleportation and planar travel fail to work in the sphere, whether the sphere is the destination or the departure point for such tek travel.
 A portal to another location, world, or plane of existence, as well as an opening to an extradimensional space such as that created by the _rope trick_ tek skill, temporarily closes while in the sphere.

 **_Creatures and Objects._** A creature or object summoned or created by tek temporarily winks out of existence in the sphere.
 Such a creature instantly reappears once the space the creature occupied is no longer within the sphere.